quintonwall/leads-sdk/README.md

 ![](https://github.com/quintonwall/leads-sdk/blob/master/readme-assets/customClass.png?raw=true)

-Then, in the properties editor, add the [Salesforce org id](https://help.salesforce.com/HTViewSolution?id=000006019) provided by your Salesforce administrator
+Then, in the properties editor, add the [Salesforce org id](https://help.salesforce.com/HTViewSolution?id=000006019) provided by your Salesforce administrator.
+The return url is not really used in mobile apps.
+You can leave it set to the default.
+The pod currently does not use it, but future releases may support a webview sort of confirmation.

 ![](https://github.com/quintonwall/leads-sdk/blob/master/readme-assets/setOrgId.png?raw=true)